DTW-DanWard/OctopusDeployUtilities/docs/BestPracticesTestingRules.md

 ### Suggested Rules
 If you set up your projects this way, here are some *minimum* recommended unit-testing rules.
 * Confirm project deploy step individual value is a variable.
 For example for a Windows Service project display name step has a value of #{DisplayName}.
 * Confirm project variable exists at project-level.
-For example for a Windows Service make sure variable DisplayName exists and has a variable that isn't `UNDEFINED`.  (more below)
+For example for a Windows Service make sure variable DisplayName exists
+* Confirm project variable at project-level has a value that *isn't* `UNDEFINED`.  (more below)

 ## 2. Create Template Projects with Default Variable Deploy Settings and Clone Projects Instead of Creating from Scratch